Nicky Lopez Player Props: Royals vs. Guardians

 - He has not hit a home run in his 48 games this season.

-- In seven games this year (14.6%), Lopez has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (14.6%), Lopez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 22.9% of his games this year, with more than one run scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.